SICKAG/sick_scan_base/README.md

 :white_check_mark: Answer:
 There are two options doing this:
 * Permanently:
-Replease the following entry with your ip address.
+Replace the following entry with your ip address.
 ```bash
   <param name="hostname" type="string" value="192.168.0.1" />
 ```